France–Niger relations

-France–Niger relations are the foreign relations between France and the Niger.
-Their relations are based on a long shared history and the more than sixty year rule of Niger by the French colonial empire, beginning with the French conquest in 1898.
+France–Niger relations are the foreign relations between France and Niger.
+Their relations are based on a long shared history and the more-than-sixty-year rule of Niger by the French colonial empire, beginning with the French conquest in 1898.
 Niger obtained independence from France in 1960, and a history of French influenced culture and French language have been a point of commonality in the creation of a distinctive Nigerien culture from the diverse pre-colonial nationalities which make up modern Niger.
 France benefited economically from their time as a colonial power, and still relies on imports from Niger for elements of their economy.